November 2nd 2015

 Twitter Facebook Linked In

-The NHS Corporate branding colours is NHS Blue which is Pantone 300; this should be used as the primary colour when designing communications materials.
+The NHS Corporate branding colour is NHS Blue which is Pantone 300.
+Use this as the primary colour when designing communications materials.
 The logo should be NHS Blue or Black if against a light background and reversed out so that there is a white border around the lettering when printing on a dark background.

 According to the NHS Brand Guidelines* this is supported by a vibrant secondary colour palette of 13 colours to be used for printed materials.
-These are:
+The range of colours allow for creativity and diversity while remaining true to the NHS branding.

-To match the Pantone colours accurately Pantone Spot inks are required but the NHS colour palette has been chosen so that, when printed in Digital four-colour process (also known as CMYK printing), the Pantone® equivalent is very similar.
+To match the Pantone colours accurately Pantone Spot inks are required, the Formula Guide lists the actual ink recipe for each colour.
+However, the NHS colour palette has been chosen with 4-color process printing in mind for economical production.
+The colours selected will replicate the Pantone® spot colours when printed in Digital four-color process (also known as CMYK printing).
 This is not the situation with many Pantone colours which are much less vivid and even quite dirty when printed with CMYK (Cyan, Magenta, Yellow and Black) inks.

-The colour match can be checked using a Color Bridge Guide Set as this shows the Pantone Spot colour with its RGB values on one side and the CMYK equivalent with the CMYK values alongside it.
+The colour match can be checked using a Color Bridge Guide Set.
+This shows the Pantone Spot colour with its RGB values on one side and the CMYK equivalent with the CMYK values alongside it.

-If you have access to more sophisticated Digital printing equipment this will now have the ability to use seven inks, adding Orange, Green and Violet to the Cyan, Magenta, Yellow and Black.
-This gives a significantly extended colour gamut which allows you to match almost 90% of all Pantone Spot colours without investing in Pantone Spot inks.
+If you have access to more sophisticated Digital printing equipment this may now have additional inks.
+Printers with seven inks have Orange, Green and Violet as well as Cyan, Magenta, Yellow and Black.
+This extends the colour gamut which allows you to match almost 90% of all Pantone Spot colours without investing in Pantone Spot inks.

 Feel free to contact us by email to pantone@verivide.com or phone to +44 (0) 116 284 7790.
 We are happy to help you with any colour challenges or answer your questions.